Filling with separating curves: Existence of minimal separating filling pairs

 $\alpha_1,\hdots,\alpha_{2g}$ are in one polygon and $\alpha_1^{-1},\hdots,\alpha_{2g}^{-1}$ are in the other polygon.

-\item The proof follows from the fact that for each $i$, the sides labelled by $\beta_i$ and $\beta_i^{-1}$ are in the same polygon. \item The edges labelled by $\beta_i$ and $\beta_i^{-1}$, for $i\in\{1,\dots,2g\}$ odd integers, are sides of one polygon and for even $i$'s, they are the sides of the other polygon (see Figure~\ref{One_of_two_poly}).
-Therefore the statement follows.
+\item The proof follows from the fact that for each $i$, the sides labelled by $\beta_i$ and $\beta_i^{-1}$ are in the same polygon (we refer to Theorem \ref{classif_of_std_cycle_in_fat_graph}). \item The edges labelled by $\beta_i$ and $\beta_i^{-1}$, for $i\in\{1,\dots,2g\}$ odd integers, are sides of one polygon and for even $i$'s, they are the sides of the other polygon (see Figure~\ref{sep_curve_alpha_on_S_g}).
+Therefore, the statement follows from Theorem \ref{classif_of_std_cycle_in_fat_graph}. \item The proof follows from Theorem 2.1~\cite{nieland2018connected}. \end{enumerate} \end{proof}